top of page

 Lullaby To My Father

 My father abandoned my family when I was three days old.
 There were no visits, no summer vacations, no holidays.
-My father simply disappeared from our lives.
-The only relationship I had with my father growing up were the Super-8 films he left behind.
-The films were of his military service during the Vietnam War that sat in our basement in a brown cardboard box waiting to be discovered.
+He simply disappeared from our lives.
+The only connection I had with him growing up was the Super-8 films he left behind.
+These films, documenting his military service during the Vietnam War, sat in our basement in a brown cardboard box, waiting to be discovered.

-Projecting the films onto our living room wall my sisters and I discovered things about a war that looked more like a vacation getaway to a tropical locale: swaying green palm trees, white sandy beaches, and fighter jets, dozens of them, grey and ominous, taking off and disappearing into a sweeping blue sky.
-The films became artifacts of my father’s past, clues into a man who was a stranger.
-My father appears only sporadically in the film wearing aviator sunglasses and a fitted grey uniform, his presence revealed only when an aircraft plane passes by on the tarmac and you see his reflection in the aircraft window holding his film camera like a budding film student, only to disappear from the frame seconds later as he had disappeared from our lives.
+Projecting the films onto our living room wall, my sisters and I discovered aspects of a war that seemed more like a vacation getaway to a tropical locale: swaying green palm trees, white sandy beaches, and fighter jets—dozens of them, grey and ominous—taking off and disappearing into a sweeping blue sky.
+The films became artifacts of my father’s past, offering clues about a man who was a stranger to us.
+My father appears only sporadically in the films, wearing aviator sunglasses and a fitted grey uniform.
+His presence is revealed only when an aircraft passes by on the tarmac, reflecting his image in the plane’s window as he holds his film camera like a budding filmmaker, only to disappear from the frame seconds later, just as he had disappeared from our lives.

-The images of these terrified faces haunted me then, leaving me with more questions than answers about my father: Why had my father filmed these children?
+The images of these terrified faces haunted me then, leaving me with more questions than answers about my father: Why had he filmed these children?
 Why were they imprisoned?
 Why didn’t he help save them?
-And why had he left it for me to discover?
-Was this a type of confession?
+And why had he left this for me to discover?
+Was this a form of confession?
 And if it was a confession, what exactly were his crimes?

 Sonic memories are auditory riddles that use a complex language to transfer sensory knowledge to the listener.
 Lullaby to my father is presented as a lilting soundscape where memory splinters and mythology forms.
-It is thus a sonic memory for a missing father who left behind fragments of his past for his son to discover, one bound by dreams and unified at the center by the paradox of absence.
+It is, thus, a sonic memory of a missing father who left behind fragments of his past for his son to discover—fragments bound by dreams and unified at the center by the paradox of absence.

 Authors Note: Introductory remarks to the film Lullaby To My Father at the San Francisco Art Institute Art Talk, Osher Lecture Hall, December 2019.